ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-updating-transactions/index.md

 <grid-example title='Asynchronous Example' name='transactions-async' type='generated' options='{ "enterprise": true, "exampleHeight": 615, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>

 ## Showcase Example

+The following demonstrates a more complex example of transactions, it shows subscribing to a source of updates to provide the changes, while using dynamic row grouping, aggregation, and child counts.
+All of which react to the changes caused by the transactions.

 In the example below, note the following:
  - After starting the updates, 2 rows are created, 5 rows are updated, and 2 rows are deleted once every second.